 - The state’s 12 existing casinos would get first crack at online gambling licenses.
 Licenses are divided up by the three types of games: slots, poker and table games.

 - Tax rates come in at 54 percent for online slots and 16 percent for online poker and table games.

 - The gaming expansion also means that PA will allow VGTs in truck stop locations as well as new Category 4 mini-casinos.

 When can you gamble online?
 That’s not known yet, but it should be sometime within the next couple months.

 New York online poker

-New York made significant headway in the fight to regulate online poker in 2016, with legislation making it past the introductory phase for the first time.
-Online poker failed to pass in 2016, and again went nowhere in 2017.
+New York made significant headway in the fight to regulate online poker in 2016 and 2017, with legislation making it past the introductory phase for the first time.
+Online poker passed the Senate in both years, but little progress was made in 2018.

 New York voters: Use this simple tool to urge your lawmakers to pass an online poker bill this year.
 It only takes a minute.